 Sean McCarther • Associate Professor, Voice, 2012.
 B.M., Baylor University; M.M., D.M., Indiana University.

 Mark Moliterno • Adjunct Associate Professor, Voice, 2005.
 B.M., M.M., Oberlin College Conservatory of Music.

 Carolann Page • Adjunct Assistant Professor, Voice, 2008.
 B.M., Curtis Institute of Music.

-Kathy Kessler Price • Assistant Professor, Voice, 2012.
+Kathy Kessler Price • Associate Professor, Voice, 2012.
 B.A., University of Richmond; M.M., University of Maryland; Ph.D., University of Kansas, Lawrence.